matthieu-bruneaux/pypick/README.rst

 long as each line can fit into memory).

-It can be particularly useful when trying to **estimate the run time and memory requirements** of running another program on the input file, by benchmarking the other program on small subsets of the input file of incresing sizes.
+It can be particularly useful when trying to **estimate the run time and memory requirements** of running another program on the (large) input file.
+Small subsets of the input file of increasing sizes can be used for benchmarking with the program of interest.

 Details
 -------

-The order of lines in the output is the same as in the input (so the program does not shuffle them, whereas the GNU program `shuf` does for example).
+The order of lines in the output is the same as in the input (so the program does not shuffle them, whereas the GNU program ``shuf`` does for example).

 The number of lines to be written to the output is defined by a probability value.
 Using a probability of 0.1 will result in an output file with